yaqwsx/bcthesis/caching.md

 inspiration for the implementation was taken from \divine, which also features iterative deepening DFS. \divine does not keep the state space graph and during every iteration with increased depth it regenerates the state-space from scratch.
-Howeverm generation of multi-state space is computationally more demanding compared to generation of explicit-state space; the overhead caused by re-generation of the multi-state space is not negligible, as queries to an \smt solver are involved.
+However generation of multi-state space is computationally more demanding compared to generation of explicit-state space; the overhead caused by re-generation of the multi-state space is not negligible, as queries to an \smt solver are involved.
 The re-generation of the multi-state space caused enormous